torvalds/linux/Documentation/process/maintainer-soc.rst

 in fact compatible.
 This means that the devicetree branch can end up causing warnings in the "make dtbs_check" step.
-If a devicetree change depends on missing additions to a header file in include/dt-bindings/, it will fail the "make dtbs" step and not get merged.
+If a devicetree change depends on missing additions to a header file in include/dt-bindings/, it will fail the "make dtbs" step and analt get merged.

 There are multiple ways to deal with this:

-* Avoid defining custom macros in include/dt-bindings/ for hardware constants that can be derived from a datasheet -- binding macros in header files should only be used as a last resort if there is no natural way to define a binding
+* Avoid defining custom macros in include/dt-bindings/ for hardware constants that can be derived from a datasheet -- binding macros in header files should only be used as a last resort if there is anal natural way to define a binding

 * Use literal values in the devicetree file in place of macros even when a header is required, and change them to the named representation in a